5 Declaration of Independence Videos for Kids

 My Rating: age 8+

-Notes: Thomas Jefferson, a slave owner, denounced slavery as “a cruel war against human nature”in the rough draft of the Declaration of Independence.
-Monticello’s website has a fascinating page called Paradox of Liberty where you can read more about Jefferson and slavery.
+Notes: Thomas Jefferson, a slave owner, said slavery was “a cruel war against human nature” in the rough draft of the Declaration of Independence.
+Monticello’s website also has a page called Paradox of Liberty where you can read more about Jefferson and slavery.

 America the Story of Us: Declaration of Independence

-History Channel’s documentary clip about the significance of the Declaration of Independence
+This last video is a History Channel documentary clip about the importance of the Declaration of Independence

 4 minutes, (or you can watch the entire Revolution episode which is 43 minutes long)

-Notes: This clip comes from a longer episode which you can find on Amazon Prime.
+Notes: This clip comes from a longer episode.
+You can find it on Amazon Prime.

 Want a FREE Timeline Lesson for 8 Events Leading to the Declaration of Independence?

-In this lesson, students learn about 8 key events leading to the Declaration of Independence by reading task cards around the room and answering prompts on a timeline.
+In this lesson, students learn about 8 key events that lead to the Declaration of Independence.
+To do this, students read task cards around the room and answer prompts on a timeline.